filswan/swan/README.md

 ### Step two: Save your App's key and tokens and keep them secure

-Within your "My Profile" ->"Tools" ,You have the chance to generate a set of Access Tokens that can be used to make requests on behalf of your personal Twitter account, and a Bearer Token that can be used to authenticate endpoints that require jwt Bearer Token.
+Within your "My Profile"->"Developer Settings" ,You have the chance to generate a set of Access Tokens that can be used to make requests on behalf of your personal Twitter account, and a Bearer Token that can be used to authenticate endpoints that require jwt Bearer Token.
 Since these keys and tokens do not expire unless regenerated, we suggest creating environment variables or using a secure password manager.